A solid pricing strategy is a key lever to any successful (retail) business.

 If in yesterday’s markets customers believed that higher prices mirror higher quality, Hofer and Lidl have succeeded to change that perception.
 The “trick” was to successfully put price and quality in the same equation.

 An additional strength of that pricing model is that it is a key part of the low-cost blitzkrieg retailing business model itself.
 Hofer can openly deride the loyalty programs of traditional retailers.
 See their recent ads.
 No frills, no loyalty cards.
 Just value for money!
 Gaining traction with customers is also due to the increased customer mistrust about prices regularly being offed (permanent off-pricing).

 While heavy Hi-Lo discounting is dangerously decreasing the profitability of the “traditional” retailers, and sometimes new pricing models seem to stem out of panic! ex-discounters don’t have such problems.
 Gaining market shares (in Slovenia close to 30%) organically increases their profitability.

 So we can announce a current winner.
 The ones who set the pace of the retail race.
 The others have yet to find the alternative pricing solutions that work!

 For a little deep-dive into pricing models perhaps you could find these links useful:

 Showing some examples of new pricing models

-The 20-page research paper from Dusseldorf University that reinforces the meaning of “fairness” in pricing models
+The 20-page research paper from Dusseldorf University reinforces the meaning of “fairness” in pricing models